KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans_D2D.md

 - The incoming signal power is evaluated against the baseline to determine the value of the data element.
 - A long string of 0s or 1s could cause a drift in the baseline (__baseline wandering__) and make it difficult for the receiver to decode correctly.

+## Interpreting Signals
+- Receiver needs to know
+  - Timing of bits - when they start and end
+  - Signal levels
+- What factors determine how successful the receiver will be interpreting the incoming signal?
+  - Signal to noise ratio
+  - Data rate
+  - Bandwidth
+  - Encoding Scheme

 ### Synchronization
 - To correctly interpret the signals received from the sender, the receiver’s bit intervals must correspond exactly to the sender’s bit intervals. <br>
 ![](fig/digi-sign-sync.png)